Venoxity-Development/documentation/plugins/simpleemotes/README.md

 # SimpleEmotes

+{% hint style="warning" %}
+This article is work in progress, please come back at some later time to enjoy it in its full beauty 🫡
+{% endhint %}

 ## Overview
 This plugin introduces a variety of expressive options, including walking styles, facial expressions, and custom controls, to bring your character to life.
 Dive into the details below or start your setup journey.